luxonis/rae-ros/README.md

 # RAE ROS

 This repository contains rae [ROS](https://www.ros.org/) integration files.
+**Note** The RAE project is under active development so you can expect changes in the API and improvements in the performance in near future.
+Please report problems on Github issues as it's important for the development efforts.

 ### Setting up procedure